mehmedaltug/aem-os/README.md

 ## Installation

-1. **Download and Extract:** Head to the [Releases](https://github.com/mehmedaltug/aem-os/releases) page and download the highly compressed .7z archive.
+1. **Download and Extract:** Head to the [Releases](https://github.com/mehmedaltug/aem-os/releases) page and download the highly compressed .7z archive, it is about 2.4GB.
 (Note: If the release contains multiple parts like .7z.001 and .7z.002, download all parts into the same folder).
 Extract the archive using a tool like  or Peazip to get your .iso file.
 Be sure to also download the .sha256 checksum to verify the extracted ISO's integrity!
 2. **Flash to a USB:** Use a tool like BalenaEtcher, Rufus, or `dd` to write the ISO to a USB flash drive.
 3. **Boot & Install:** Boot from the USB.
 You will enter a Live Environment where you can test the OS.
 Double-click the **"Install System"** icon on the desktop to launch the Calamares installer and follow the on-screen prompts.